mknomics/micro_app/README.md

 ## Technologies Used

-- **Voilà**: Turns Jupyter notebooks into standalone web applications
+- **JupyterLite**: Browser-based Jupyter environment using WebAssembly
 - **ipywidgets**: Interactive widgets for parameter selection
 - **pandas**: Data manipulation and analysis
 - **scikit-learn**: Linear regression for elasticity calculations